appsmithorg/appsmith-docs/website/docs/getting-started/setup/upgrade-to-business-edition/README.md

 Keep the License Key ready to complete the upgrade.
 Learn more on [Business Edition & pricing](https://www.appsmith.com/pricing) options.
 :::

-Follow the steps below to upgrade your Community Edition (CE) to a Business Edition (BE).
-Choose the type of  Appsmith Installation to get started.
+Choose the type of  Appsmith Installation to upgrade your Community Edition (CE) to a Business Edition (BE).

 <div class="containerBorder">
     <div class="containerGrid">